 There are stringent rules about shipping alcohol, so it’s ideal to partner with an existing distributor if you’re offering alcohol in your subscription box.
 However, wine clubs have been around since the early 70s and the business model is great for beer, cider and drinks.
 If you’re interested in pursuing this type of subscription business, we wrote a piece specifically about it.

 You've made it half way through the list!
 Already have a brilliant subscription idea ready?
-Sign up for a free trial with Cratejoy and get it started.
+Sign up with Cratejoy and get it started.

 The United States imported over 315 million premium cigars last year.
 That’s a big market.
 Cigars are lightweight and easy to ship.
 Cigar aficionados love them.